Please click on audio of post. NOTE: only main text read; no links, text markings, images, videos, footnotes, etc. read aloud.

 - Jesus According to the New Testament (2019);

 - The Theology of Paul the Apostle (2006);

 - and he has authored other books, commentaries and innumerable articles contributing to a wide assortment of scholarly works in his field.

 There is no more top-notch and prolific Early Church historian writing today!)

 As a historical statement we can say quite firmly: no Christianity without the resurrection of Jesus.
 As Jesus is the single greatest ‘presupposition’ of Christianity, so also is the resurrection of Jesus.
 To stop short of the resurrection would have been to stop short (p.
 826).

-By stark contrast, I once listened for 4½ hours or so to my acquaintance as he trashed the Gospels as unhistorical and hence quite dismissible in his rendition of a kind of anti-creed.
-I think one can guess who of the three historians mentioned above (and so many more!) — over against the profound, comparatively (though “comparison” is not even a register in his case) uninformed bias of my acquaintance . . .
+By stark contrast, I once listened for 4½ hours or so to my acquaintance as he trashed the Gospels as unhistorical and hence quite dismissible in his rendition of a virulent anti-creed.
+Perhaps ( 😉 ) one can guess whom I find more credible: the three historians mentioned above (and so many more!) — over against the profound, comparatively (though “comparison” is not even a register in his case) uninformed bias of my acquaintance . . .

 Hope you too can thrill to the joy of the resurrection!
 If you can, surely the above song will contribute to it!